tanvirr007/CustomROM_build_guide_aosp/README.md

 2. `hardware/xiaomi`: This directory contains generic hardware configuration files that are shared across multiple Xiaomi devices.
 These files may include common hardware abstraction layers (HALs) and device-agnostic configurations.

-3. `kernel/xiaomi/sm6225`: This directory contains kernel-specific configuration files that are tailored to the Qualcomm Snapdragon SM6225(SD680) chipset used in the `spes` device.
+3. `kernel/xiaomi/sm6225`: This directory contains kernel-specific configuration files that are tailored to the Qualcomm Snapdragon SM6225 as known as [Snapdragon 680](https://www.qualcomm.com/products/mobile/snapdragon/smartphones/snapdragon-6-series-mobile-platforms/snapdragon-680-4g-mobile-platform) chipset used in the `spes` device.
 These files may include kernel modules, device drivers, and chipset-specific optimizations.

 [SPES](https://www.mi.com/global/product/redmi-note-11/specs) is my device codename